6 Out of 10 Indian Men Admit to Committing Violence Against Their Wives

 - Training for women who are called to church or ministry leadership.

-The Mordecai Project has already begun its first girls’ home in India and Lee needs to raise the money to complete this project.
-Phase One of our plan will assist women and girls in Guatemala, Uganda, Malawi, Nigeria, Peru, Bolivia, Colombia and other cities in India.
+The Mordecai Project has already begun its first girls’ home in India and Lee is working to raise money to complete this project.
+Phase One of the plan is to assist women and girls in Guatemala, Uganda, Malawi, Nigeria, Peru, Bolivia, Colombia and other cities in India.

-Please help support these women by giving to this cause and help to make an impact on their lives.
+Please help support these women and girls by giving to this cause which will stop the abuse and change the circumstances of their lives.

 Over 300k Reported Incidents of Crime Against Women In 2013